fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How do you deal with it when code, written by you, fails in production?
+Do you have any practical advice on how to cope?

 > What stops management/devs from making these small decisions during the planning phase and story creation?

 > How is it possible that a website would cost over a billion?